 If you don’t have the space in your home to add a huge window box display as we showcased earlier, you’ll love these subtle window boxes from HGTV.
 They’ll show you how to make your window boxes from scratch, and the great news is that they are rot-resistant.

 After, you’ll be able to fill them with the flowers or plants of your choice.
 Our top choices for flowers to add to a window box include pansies or petunias, but you could even grow herbs to use for cooking in these boxes.

 Raised Flower Bed

 Home Sweet Roman shows us how to achieve their front yard transformation, where they created an incredible raised flower bed.
 You’ll add curb appeal with this addition to your home, which is a really sleek and stylish way to upgrade the front of your home.

-Of course, once you’ve built the raised flower bed, we encourage you to add plenty of colorful flowers and plants to create a really welcoming first impression for your home.
-While this project will take a little bit of work and effort to create, it’s well worth it for the transformation to your front yard.
+After you’ve raised the flower bed, we encourage you to add plenty of colorful flowers and plants to create a welcoming first impression for your home.
+While this project will take a little bit of work and effort to create, it’s well worth it for the transformation of your front yard.

-For anyone that’s looking for a way to add a fun touch to their front yard to add more character to your home, consider making a DIY bicycle planter.
+For anyone looking to add more character to their home, consider making a DIY bicycle planter.
 Our Fairfield Home & Garden shares how they took an old bicycle and transformed it into a beautiful floral decoration for their front yard.

 All you’ll need is an old bike, two baskets, and some wire to attach them to the bike.
 From there, you can add decorative moss and a selection of your favorite potted plants.